Khang-9966/Vietnamese-LLM-instruction-datasets/README.md

 # Collection of large datasets for Vietnamese LLM Finetuning

-These datasets have been translated into Vietnamese and created by our [5CD team](https://huggingface.co/5CD-AI), to support various natural language processing tasks.
+These datasets have been translated into Vietnamese and created by our team, to support various natural language processing tasks.
 I hope it is helpful!

 ## Question Datasets